A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Weierstrass representation formula for a discrete harmonic surface

 with

-It defines a discrete harmonic surface in $\R^3$.
-The above equation is called {\em Weierstrass representation formula for a discrete harmonic surface}. \end{theorem}
+which connect the vertices $v_a$ and $v_b$ in $V$.
+It defines a discrete harmonic surface in~$\R^3$.
+The above equation is called Weierstrass representation formula for a discrete harmonic surface. \end{Theorem}

 It should be noted the vector field $N$ defined by (\ref{psuedonormal}) is not a normal vector field unless $q$ is real valued.
 We call it {\em pseudo normal} to the discrete harmonic surface.
+The constructed surfaces are not always closed globally.
+It would be interesting to study monodromies of the surfaces.
+However, we may construct discrete Enneper-like harmonic surfaces (see Section~\ref{sec:numerics}).

-\section{Convergence of discrete harmonic surfaces to a minimal surface}
+\section{Convergence of discrete harmonic surfaces\\ to a minimal surface}

-In this section,we construct a sequence of discrete harmonic surfaces expressed with the Weierstrass representation formula (\ref{eq:weierstrass:1}) with two holomorphic data $g$ and $q$, and show its smooth convergence to a classical minimal surface with its Weierstrass date $g$ and $q$.
+In this section, we construct a sequence of discrete harmonic surfaces expressed with the Weierstrass representation formula (\ref{eq:weierstrass:1}) with two holomorphic data $g$ and $q$, and show its smooth convergence to a classical minimal surface with its Weierstrass date $g$ and $q$.
 Key to the proof is to construct such a sequence with the ``common'' $g$ and $q$ on $\C$.

 To illustrate our idea, let us consider a sequence of discrete harmonic surfaces $X_{\lambda_n} \colon M_{\lambda_n} \to \R^3$ via the Weierstrass representation formula with common holomorphic function $g$ and holomorphic quadratic differential $q$ associated with $g$, where $M_{\lambda_n}$ is a regular hexagonal lattice on $\C$ with edge length $\lambda_n > 0$ obtained by homothety with multiplier $\lambda_n$ of the initial one.
-Becuase the Weierstrass representation formula is a discrete approximation of the classical one, it is straightforward to show the following; \begin{theorem} The sequence of discrete harmonic surfaces $\{X_{\lambda_n}\}$ with $\lambda_n \to 0$ constructed by the above way.
-The sequence converges to a {\rm (}classical{\rm )} minimal surface $X_{\infty}\colon M_{\infty} \to \R^3$, and the mean curvature and the Gauss curvature of $X_n$ smoothly converge to that of the limit surface. \end{theorem}
+Because the Weierstrass representation formula is a discrete approximation of the classical one, it is straightforward to show the following.